DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Evaluation

 \subsection{RQ3: Stealthiness of Poisoned Retriever}

-We proceed to demonstrate the necessity of our poisoning design for maintaining \textit{stealthiness} \cite{edemacu2025defending, jelinek1980interpolated}.
-We first show that our poisoned retriever maintains performance on benign retrieval tasks from the BEIR benchmark \cite{thakur2021beir}.
-In contrast, alternatives such as direct fine-tuning or ME without contrastive learning markedly reduce stealthiness.
+We demonstrate the necessity of our poisoning design for maintaining \textit{stealthiness}~\cite{edemacu2025defending,jelinek1980interpolated}.
+Specifically, our poisoned retriever preserves benign retrieval performance on the BEIR benchmark~\cite{thakur2021beir} for diverse retriever architectures.
+While alternative methods, such as direct fine-tuning or ME without contrastive learning, significantly degrade stealthiness (See Appendix~\ref{appendix:stealiness_alter_retrievers_arch}).

-\textbf{Stealthiness of DisarmRAG.} Table \ref{tab:stealth-key-metrics} compares the retrieval performance of the edited retriever with its unedited counterpart on three datasets from the BEIR benchmark.
-We leave the results when evaluating on all datasets and metrics from the BEIR benchmark in Table \ref{tab:edit-vs-unedit-full} in Appendix \ref{sec:appendix-full-experimental-results-stealth}.
+\textbf{Stealthiness of \textsc{DisarmRAG}.} In the single-query setting, the edited retriever remains indistinguishable from the unedited counterpart on benign retrieval tasks.
+Table~\ref{tab:stealth-key-metrics-generated} compares their performance on three BEIR datasets, with full results in Appendix~\ref{sec:appendix-full-experimental-results-stealth}.
 Across all datasets and metrics, the differences are within 1\%.
-Specifically, on NQ, the largest observed drop is 1.20\% in Recall@100 and 1.00\% in NDCG@100.
+Specifically, on NQ, the largest observed drop is 1.13\% in Recall@100.
 For the other datasets, the differences average only 0.22\%.
 These consistently small gaps indicate that our method preserves the retriever's utility on benign queries, demonstrating strong stealthiness.

-\textbf{Stealthiness of Alternative Methods.} We consider three alternative methods to poison the retriever. \emph{Cosine (D)} directly trains the retriever using a cosine objective. \emph{Cosine (E)} retains the ME paradigm but replaces the contrastive objective with a pure cosine loss.
-Finally, we evaluate the role of the constraint on the victim query's embedding shift described in Equation~\ref{eq:reg-loss}.
-We denote the training paradigm with this constraint removed as \emph{wo.
-Const.}